In the early days of Taco Bell, Americans didn’t know how to pronounce Taco. So the company included phonetic spelling on all menus.

 It’s certainly a societal issue, but it’s not getting worse.
 Research from Brunel University has shown that the proportion of people experiencing chronic loneliness has remained steady for 70 years, with 6-13% saying they feel lonely all or most of the time.
 Yes, it’s true that more people are living alone around the world, but loneliness and aloneness are not the same – the most restful activities, like reading and listening to music, are all done alone.

 TikTok is more than a video platform – it’s a place for discovery.
 An Adobe report suggests that 40% of consumers use it as a search engine: looking for new recipes, fashion advice, workout routines and much more.
-For brands, TikTok is becoming a vital battleground for promoting their products.
+In other words, TikTok is fast becoming a vital battleground for brand promotion.